CAT COMMUNICATION - VOCAL LANGUAGE (CAT CHAT)

 While it is possible cats living in groups may pick up particular greeting sounds, apart from mother/kitten greetings, those greetings are mainly used with humans and not with other cats.
 A cordial cat-cat greeting involves flank-rubbing, nose-bumping and tail-sniffing rather than mews or chirrups.
 I don't believe vocal communication is important enough among cats for there to be distinct dialects that help or hinder communication between unfamiliar cats.

-THE ENIGMATIC PURR
+PAGE 3: THE PURR